Donran/florist/tech_spike.md

 ## Verdict
-We went with GitLab Pages because it's easy-to-use nature was all we needed currently for our project.
+We went with GitLab Pages because it's easy-to-use nature was a perfect fit for the current stage in our project.